fiksn/dlc-intro/schnorr.md

 The scheme was invented by german mathematician Claus-Peter Schnorr.

 Unfortunately he patented the scheme in 1988 (patent expired in February 2008).
-So during the creation of Bitcoin it was "free", unfortunately the space lacked good libraries.
+So during the creation of Bitcoin it was "free", however the space lacked good libraries.
 Therefore ECDSA scheme was used (which is more complicated on purpose to not violate the patent).

 ### Signature